 Additionally, you want to change the oil regularly.
 When the oil becomes old and dirty, it can no longer lubricate the metal components inside the motor.
 This excessive friction is going to cause the engine to consume more oil.

 Check the engine oil to see what color it is.
 It should be tan or yellow-tinted.
-If it is black or dark brown, you have waited too long to perform an oil change, if you have a gas engine.
+If it is black or dark brown and you have a gas engine, you have waited too long to perform an oil change.
 Diesel engine oil will get black directly after a change.
 With an oil filter, drain pan, wrench and new oil, you can have it changed in twenty minutes.

 4. Defective Piston Rings